mahendrabairagi/DeeplensWorkshop/SageMakerImageClassification/GroundTruthLab.md

 * You should receive an email with subject "You're invited by AWS to work on a labeling project."
 * Navigate to webpage in the email and change your password.
-* Once you receive labeling job, the protal view is similar to below.
+* Once you receive labeling job, the portal view is similar to below.

 ![](images/GroundTruthLabelingPortal.gif)

 * Click 'Start Working'.
-View changes to
+* Your view now should be similar to below.
+Note that the actual image might be different.

 ![](images/GroundTruth-LabelingJob.gif)